 If you want to see how it looks or want to use it, here is a link to the Romanian annual tax return for 2018 (“Declaratia unica”): Declaratia unica privind impozitul pe venit si contributiile sociale datorate de persoanele fizice.

 Now, let’s assume you determined that you are a Romanian tax resident and you have the obligation declare some income that you obtained from your home country.
 Let’s assume that you obtained some dividends you’ve been paid as shareholder in a foreign company.
 We’ve already determined that, as Romanian tax resident, you have the obligation to declare that income in Romania.
 We’ve also determined the tax return that you have to prepare and submit to the tax office.
 Now, let’s clarify the applicable deadline and the tax office where you must submit the return.

 4. What is the deadline for filing the tax return?

 The deadline to file the tax return to the Romanian tax office is 15 March of the following year.
 For example, if you received the dividends during year 2019, the deadline to report the income through the annual tax return is 15 March 2020.
 There is no legal option to extend the reporting deadline (through personal request).
 The extension of the deadline can be performed only by the authorities.

 Same deadline applies for the payment of the taxes due.

-This material has been prepared for informational purposes only, it describes aspects of general nature and is not intended to provide, and should not be relied on for tax, legal or accounting advice.
+IMPORTANT: This material has been prepared for informational purposes only, it describes aspects of general nature and is not intended to provide, and should not be relied on for tax, legal or accounting advice.
 For specific advice on your case, we encourage you to contact a specialized consultant.